Jon Berti Player Props: Marlins vs. Tigers

 Jon Berti At The Plate

-- Berti is hitting .300 with 12 doubles, two triples, two home runs and 17 walks.
+- Berti is batting .295 with 12 doubles, two triples, two home runs and 17 walks.

-- Berti enters this game on a nine-game hitting streak.
-During his last outings, he's hitting .438.
+- He has gone deep in two of 80 games played this season, and in 0.7% of his plate appearances.

-- In 79 games played this season, he has gone deep in only two of them.
+- Berti has driven home a run in 16 games this year (20.0%), including more than one RBI in 5.0% of his games.

-- Berti has an RBI in 16 of 79 games this season, with multiple RBI in four of them.
+- In 33.8% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.